-2. Create public and internal surveys to gauge success
+2. Develop Airtable surveys to gauge success

 We’ve also been using the survey feature to gather feedback on our webinars.
-We can send the public-facing survey to attendees—who receive a simple form to fill out—and our team can view the submitted feedback form from all webinars in the entire series over time… in one, giant view.
+We can send the public-facing survey to attendees—who receive a simple form to fill out—and our team can view the submitted feedback form from all webinars in the entire series over time… in one giant view.

 In a recent team meeting, our content strategists shared the Airtable template they were working on for user interview data collection.
 It was interesting to see them work through the template live, as they’re no stranger to Airtable and have been using it for content audits for years.

-Design Systems Organization
+Design Systems organization

-Our team also created a deliverables library template, which acts as a resource for anyone looking for examples to reference when starting a new project.
+Our team also created a deliverables library template, which is a resource for anyone looking for examples to reference when starting a new project.
 Team members can submit deliverables through a form available to the whole company (the same external-facing form mentioned above), which then inputs that deliverable into the appropriate location and format—creating a seamless submission process.

-4. Embrace Airtable’s flexibility, and don’t be afraid to change course
+4. Embrace Airtable’s flexibility and don’t be afraid to change course

 5. Lean on the Airtable community when you’re stuck